Dawood1235/rock-mine-prediction/README.md

-# rock-mine-prediction
-🪨 Rock vs Mine Prediction using Sonar Data
+Rock vs Mine Prediction using Sonar Data

-This project uses Machine Learning (Logistic Regression) to classify whether an object detected by sonar signals is a rock or a mine.
-The dataset contains sonar readings bounced off objects, and the model learns patterns to make predictions.
+This project uses Machine Learning (Logistic Regression) to classify whether an object detected by sonar signals is a Rock or a Mine.

+The dataset contains sonar readings bounced off underwater objects, and the model learns patterns to make predictions.

 📌 Project Overview

 The goal of this project is to build a binary classification model that can distinguish between:

-🪨 Rock
+Rock
-💣 Mine
+Mine

 We use the Sonar dataset, which contains 60 numerical features representing sound wave reflections.

 🧠 Algorithm Used
 Logistic Regression

-A supervised learning algorithm used for binary classification.
+A supervised learning algorithm used for binary classification:

-Works well for linearly separable data.
+Works well for linearly separable data
-Outputs probability between 0 and 1.
+Outputs probability between 0 and 1
+Simple and efficient for baseline models
 📊 Dataset Information
 Total Features: 60
 Target Classes: